Adetec/FEND-C5-QA/README.md

 ## Memory game project

 ### Q1.
 Performance
-My game is very slow on loading, how can I improve performance
+My game is very slow on loading, how can I improve it's performance

 #### Answer
-You may have external libraries loading synchronously, so try to use prefetch to avoid CSS render blocking, and async with Javascript files to enhance performance and load the game faster.
+You may have external libraries loading synchronously, so try to use `prefetch` to avoid `CSS` render blocking, and `async` with Javascript files to enhance performance and load the game faster.

 ```HTML
 <link rel="stylesheet prefetch" href="..">